Kingsofleone/JavaPlayu/README.md

 # BUILDING
 For building Oxyus you need to use Apache Ant with the build.xml file.

- (For specific server instructions review the DEPLOY.txt file)
+ (For specific server instructions review the DEPLOY.md file)